Artist

 Formed by drummer Ciro Perrino and sax player Leonardo Lagorio (who had played with Museo Rosenbach in their early days) this four piece went in a totally different direction from their beginnings, playing a mostly acoustic, dreamy and delicate prog.
 A studio group, they had a very limited live experience.

-Their first album, Principe di un giorno was released by the small Grog label only in 1976, but the tracks had been composed in 1973 and recorded in 1974.
-It contains seven tracks, with pastoral lyrics and a style not far from the softer side of early King Crimson.
+Their first album, Celeste, also known as Principe di un giorno, was released by the small Grog label only in 1976, but the tracks had been composed in 1973 and recorded in 1974.
+An early recording was sung in English, with the British singer Nikki Burton and flutist Marco Tudini that left the group, and was only recently released.

-After the band split Ciro Perrino played with St.Tropez (that also included Celeste bass player Battaglia), Compagnia Digitale and SNC and released a solo album (Solare in 1980), before founding with Mauro Moroni the praiseworthy Mellow label, so important during the years for the world diffusion of the italian prog.
+After the band split Ciro Perrino played with St.Tropez (that also included Celeste bass player Battaglia), Compagnia Digitale and SNC and released a solo album (Solare in 1980), before founding with Mauro Moroni the praiseworthy Mellow label, so important during the years for the world diffusion of the Italian prog.

 LP

-Principe di un giorno Grog (GRL 02) 1976 gatefold cover
+Celeste (Principe di un giorno) Grog (GRL 02) 1976 gatefold cover

 Celeste II M.M./Mellow (MAC 1001) 1991 single cover with insert